davidroeca/web-app-orchestration-talk/talk/talk.rst

     # ...

 .. note::
-    * One solution is something like Docker
+    * One solution to this is something like Docker, a slightly more procedural package.json for system dependencies
-    * Docker is a lightweight virtualization layer that can help to pin down the necessary system dependencies in your app
-    * Here, node has some pre-configured docker containers that can meet people's needs well
-    * Plenty of people use docker containers in their production environment;
-      it's a battle-tested solution.
-    * I argue it's equally useful in development
     * Note: not the only solution
-    * Could use a VM or something like kubernetes with minikube
+    * Could use a VM or something like kubernetes with minikube; the goal here is to have some lightweight abstraction that can be reliably replicated across systems
-    * Docker to me is the simplest
+    * Docker to me is the simplest, which is part of why I chose it here
-    * I'm not going to go too deep into dockerfiles here, but just know that by writing one, and by having docker installed, I can pin down the system dependencies in a fashion similar to package.json

 ----